 Independent Reading Homework

-I have always assigned independent reading, usually with the accountability of journals, logs, quizzes, book reports, AR, etc. Success rate has varied depending upon the school.
+I have always assigned independent reading, usually with the accountability of journals, logs, quizzes, book reports, etc. Success rate has varied depending upon the school.
 At my current 70% AFDC multi-culture, multi-language, semi-urban middle school about 25% of my students consistently completed their independent reading assignments.
 That reflects about half of my grade-motivated students.
 In other words, 50% of my students and their parents are complacent with respect to grades as motivators.
 I figured I set the table; it’s up to them to eat.

 However, things changed a few years ago.
 I read an article from an African-American author lamenting the “soft bigotry of lowered expectations.”
 I took that one personally.
 I committed to raising my expectations of my students, parents, and myself and finding new motivators to get my students to read at home.